ShowcaseSoftwareLtd/showcase-workshop-apis/rest-api/bi/README.md

 Output an array of information for the files have been shared (100 per request), including the time and recipient.
 Shared ID’s are unique to shares across all workshops.

+Optionally you can specify results from a certain date (`from` parameter specified as a ISO 8601 string)

 ```
 {